SovereignArchitect91/archaia-cognition/README.md

 **Important clarification:**

-- Claims regarding a “reduced propensity to produce unsupported high-confidence assertions” arise from a qualitative N=6 exploratory dataset.
+- Claims regarding a “reduced propensity to produce unsupported high‑confidence assertions” arise from a qualitative N=6 exploratory dataset.
-- These observations are hypothesis-generating, not validated results.
+- These observations are hypothesis‑generating, not validated results.
 - EPL mechanisms are conceptually defined and partially prototyped, not fully implemented or benchmarked.

 This repository does **not** claim: